chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 ## Verify Deployment

-1. Once the deployment is successful, get the consolidate status of the cluster.
+1. Once the deployment is successful, get the consolidated status of the cluster.

     ```bash
      chef-automate status summary